Swim As You Are

 THE CHALLENGE

-For years, swimmers with thick, textured, or voluminous hair had been making do.
-Standard swim caps weren't designed for them.
-That meant either forcing the cap to fit, leaving hair unprotected, or stepping back from the sport entirely.
-A piece of equipment that should be unremarkable had become a quiet barrier to belonging.
+For years, swimmers with thick, textured, or voluminous hair made do.
+Standard caps weren't built for them, which meant forcing a fit, leaving hair unprotected, or stepping back from the sport.
+Equipment that should have been unremarkable became a quiet barrier to belonging.

-Nike designed a cap that actually fit.
-Voluminous by design, built to accommodate and celebrate the hair that standard equipment ignored.
-The product was a genuine innovation, but the launch wasn't a product problem.
-It was a storytelling problem.
+Nike built a cap that actually fit, voluminous by design.
+The product was a genuine innovation.
+The launch was a storytelling problem.

-You can show a swim cap in a lot of ways.
-You can photograph it on a white background.
-You can put it on a model in a pool.
-None of that gets at the thing that actually matters, which is what it means to have been excluded from a sport you love because of your hair, and what it feels like when that finally changes.
-That's the story Nike needed to tell, and it required something more careful than a product launch.
+A swim cap on white or on a model in a pool doesn't capture what it feels like to be excluded from a sport you love because of your hair, or what it feels like when that changes.
+That story needed more than a typical product launch.

 THE WORK

 We built the creative around two athletes who didn't need to perform anything.
 Simi Adeagbo, an Olympian.
 Tara Nicolas, a Nike athlete.
-Both had lived versions of this story.
-The cap wasn't an abstract innovation to them.
+Both had lived this story, so the cap wasn't an abstract innovation to them.
 It was personal.

-The films followed their journeys honestly.
-The moments of exclusion.
-The resilience it took to keep showing up anyway.
-The specific freedom of finally having equipment that was made for you.
-We shot it to feel like their story, not Nike's story about them.
-The difference matters and it's visible on screen.
+The films followed their journeys honestly: the moments of exclusion, the resilience it took to keep showing up, the freedom of finally having equipment made for them.
+Shot to feel like their story, not Nike's story about them.

-The content was designed to travel across social and Nike's owned platforms, built to work in the spaces where the swimmers who needed to see it were already spending time.
+Built to travel across social and Nike's owned platforms, where the swimmers who needed to see it were already spending time.

 THE RESULT